 Because the CO2 extraction method gives such good results, Dr. Hemp Me ensures that the CBD used in all our products is obtained using this method.
 Pure, uncontaminated CBD oil has a higher concentration of CBD and delivers the best positive effects when used.
 The CO2 extraction method ensures the oil is non-toxic and therefore a very clean and safe way of extraction as this excludes the risk of retaining any solvents.
 The solvent extraction method cannot guarantee this.

 The one big disadvantage of the CO2 method for companies is its cost.
 It is by far the most expensive extraction but it reaps the highest rewards.
-To find out how to source the highest quality CBD Oil please click on the link.
+To source, the highest quality CBD always ask for lab test reports and make sure the CBD oil is full spectrum.

 Dr. Hemp Me do not make any claims of medical or health benefits resulting from the use of our products.
 Any statements made have not been evaluated by any national regulatory agency.